 The Victorinox Outrider is a well-balanced and most optimal (in my opinion, for sure) 111-mm knife with four layers of tools.
 Initially developed as slide-locked model, it was changed its design to be liner-lock model in 2017.
-History of this knife was varied and rich:
+The history of this knife was varied and rich:

-- first variation of this model didn’t include an inline Phillips screwdriver (since it was developed few years later after)
+- The first variation of this model didn’t include an inline Phillips screwdriver (since it was developed a few years later)

-- last known variation for this model (at least for current 2020 year) was an Outrider Damascus Limited Edition 2017, which a liner-lock variation of usual Outrider but without wood-saw and corkscrew.
+- The last known variation for this model (at least for the current 2020 year) was an Outrider Damascus Limited Edition 2017, which is a liner-lock variation of usual Outrider but without wood-saw and corkscrew.

-For sure, it’s not a complete story of this model, between these two variations, several other were produced.
+For sure, it’s not a complete story of this model, between these two variations, several others were produced.